bisesi/Toxins-Growth-Rate/toxin-tutorial/docs/spatial-simulations.md

         R.initial_pop = [loc[0], loc[1], initial_biomass]
         resistant_models.append(R)

-This will generate a list of producer models with the associated x,y coordinate and initial biomass for each colony.
-For success, any specific changes that are required for converting the `cobra` models into `cometspy` models should be implemented **within** the assignment loops, as seen above.
+This will generate a list of `cometspy` producer or resistant models with the associated x,y coordinate and initial biomass for each colony.
 These models can then be concatenated into a longer list prior to the start of simulations in order to create the desired layout.

 ```
  l = c.layout(producer_models + resistant_models)